konstaka/planner/README.md

 ## Installation
 Some releases will include installers for Windows and macOS.
-If these are not available, you are running some other OS, or you're experiencing trouble with the installers: download the sources, install Java SDK version 14, install Gradle (https://gradle.org/) and run `gradle run` in the root folder.
+If these are not available, you are running some other OS, or you're experiencing trouble with the installers: download the sources, install Java SDK version 12, install Gradle (https://gradle.org/) and run `gradle run` in the root folder.
 Older Java versions may work, but are not supported.

 ### Windows
-Double click the .exe.
+Double click the .exe and follow the instructions.
-Choose a writeable folder for the installation!
-If installed to the default location, the program likely won't work since it will not be able to create a database file.

 ### macOS
-Todo
+Open the .dmg and drag the app to your Applications folder.

 ## Usage